louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 #### Discussion

 According to what was argued earlier, removing URLs for the sake of better feature extraction seems perfectly reasonable.
 But is the feature extraction really better though?
-If we strictly remove all URLs, we potentially loose important information:
+If we strictly remove all URLs, we potentially lose important information:
 Does the tweet link to a site?
-If yes, which site is it and is this a significant contribution to the tweets virality?
+If yes, which site is it, and is this a significant contribution to the virality of the tweet?
-Luckily, the dataset already provides a "url" column containing the exact urls to which a tweet refers.
-If we want to implement features that screen URL's or their contents we are still able to do so!
+Luckily, the dataset already provides a "URL" column containing the exact URLs to which a tweet refers.
+If we want to implement features that screen URLs or their contents we are still able to do so!

 <br>